• Skip to primary navigation

 Instructions

-• Line a 20cm round shallow tin with baking paper and grease.
+• Line a 20cm round shallow tin with baking paper and grease with butter.

 • Add the butternut squash, Muscovado sugar, butter, eggs, sultanas, crystallised ginger, orange juice and zest then whisk (by hand) together until blended.

-• Bake in the centre of oven for 20 - 25 mins until a skewer inserted comes out clean.
+• Bake in the centre of the oven for 20 – 25 minutes until golden brown and an inserted skewer inserted comes out clean.

-• Allow to cool for 10 mins in tine before transferring to a cooling rack.
+• Allow to cool for 10 mins in tin before transferring to a cooling rack.

 Previous Post: « Spelt Danish Apple Ring